nour29110/Learn-Neural-Networks/README.md

 ### Testing Phase:
 - After training, the model's accuracy is evaluated on a test dataset.

-## rnn.py
-In `rnn.py`, we define an RNN for classifying names based on their languages:

-### Model Architecture:
-- The RNN class includes input-to-hidden (i2h) and input-to-output (i2o) layers, along with softmax activation to get probabilities for each category.

-### Training Process:
-- The training function iterates over the characters in a name, updating the hidden state at each step and calculating loss using Negative Log Likelihood Loss.

-### Prediction:
-- A separate function is provided to predict the category of a name based on the trained model.

-## utils.py
-This module provides various utility functions for data preprocessing:

-- **Data Loading**: Loads names from text files categorized by language, normalizes the names to ASCII, and prepares the data for training.
-- **Tensor Conversion**: Converts letters to one-hot encoded tensors for input to the model.
--
 ---

 ## How to Run the Code